Orthodox Easter, March or April

 It’s a double whammy on 25 March: military parades and dancing commemorate the beginning of the 1821 War of Independence, while the Feast of the Annunciation celebrates the day when Mary discovered she was pregnant.

-A painter’s palette of wildflowers blankets the island as locals prepare for the big Easter feast, giving you a chance to experience Cretan hospitality at its finest.
+A painter’s palette of wildflowers blankets the island as locals prepare for the big Easter feast, which gives you a chance to experience Cretan hospitality at its finest.

-This is the most important religious holiday in Greece.
-Endeavour to attend some of the Orthodox Easter services, which include a candlelit procession on Good Friday evening and fireworks at midnight on Easter Saturday.
-Sunday, feast on roast lamb.
+The most important religious holiday in Greece.
+Endeavour to attend some of the Orthodox Easter services, including a candlelit procession on Good Friday evening and fireworks at midnight on Easter Saturday.
+On Sunday, feast on roast lamb.
 It’s often not the same date as Catholic Easter.

 Sunny weather and moderate temperatures make May the perfect month for walking, cycling and island explorations.
 The countryside is redolent with thyme, sage and other aromatic herbs.

 There’s a mass exodus to the countryside on 1 May.
-During picnic excursions, wildflowers are gathered and made into wreaths to decorate houses.
+During picnic excursions, wildflowers are gathered and made into wreaths to decorate houses and cars.
 Since this is also International Labour Day, the bigger cities stage demonstrations.

 Battle of Crete Anniversary

-This epic battle and the Cretan resistance are commemorated during the last week of May with ceremonies, re-enactments, athletic events and folk dancing.
-The biggest celebrations are in Hania and Rethymno.
+This epic WWII battle and the Cretan resistance are commemorated during the last week of May with ceremonies, re-enactments, athletic events and folk dancing.
+The biggest celebrations take place in Hania and Rethymno.

-The start of summer, so time to head for the beaches before they get crowded.
+The start of summer, and time to head for the beaches before they get crowded.
 Gourmands rejoice in the bounty of fresh, local produce in the markets.

 Peak season starts, so you’d better be the gregarious type.
 Definitely prebook if you’re coast-bound or else escape the heat by heading for the hills and traditional villages.
 Strong winds are common.

-Top international talent descends upon Rethymno for two weeks of theatre, dance and music from the Renaissance period (www.rfr.gr).
+Top international talent descends upon Rethymno on the northern coast for this two-week festival of theatre, dance and music from the Renaissance period.

 Iraklio Summer Festival